The Nueva School: Academics

-The Nueva School is known for having a progressive curriculum utilizing project-based learning.
+The Nueva School is known for having a progressive curriculum utilizing project-based learning, with a motto of "Learn by doing, learn by caring."

-Computer science classes are required, and there are also several elective computer science courses, including a two-semester sequence on machine learning.
+The school provide a vast selection of advanced STEM electives, with several elective computer science courses, including a two-semester sequence on machine learning.
 In mathematics, there is an integrated core curriculum, along with advanced elective classes in the upper school including multivariable calculus and complex analysis.
-Advanced science courses include applied molecular biology and experimental bioorganic chemistry.
+Advanced science courses include drug design and bioorganic chemistry.
 Spanish, Mandarin Chinese, and Japanese are offered as language classes in the middle and upper school.
-While Nueva does not have honors or Advanced Placement classes, the school claims that most of the core classes "meet or exceed the rigor of Advanced Placement."
-Additionally, the Nueva School offers out-of-grade math class to students who exceed their grade's requirements.
+While Nueva does not have honors or Advanced Placement classes, the school claims that most of the core classes "meet or exceed the rigor of Advanced Placement," with most core and elective courses being marked "honors" by UC.
+Additionally, the Nueva School offers a stage-not-age style math system, allowing students who exceed their grade's requirements to take advanced courses.

 Among the upper school faculty, nearly 80% hold advanced degrees.
 Average standardized test scores at the upper school are 34 out of 36 for the ACT, 743 out of 800 on the reading and writing section of the SAT, and 760 out of 800 on the mathematics section of the SAT.

 Starting in 2007, Nueva had one of the first design thinking programs for PreK-8, now PreK-12 students, providing every student with training in design thinking methodology, engineering classes, projects, and practices that are now central to Nueva's learning approach.
 The Innovation Lab (I-Lab) is a space on campus dedicated to design thinking projects, where engineers help students with projects.

 The school's social emotional learning (SEL) curriculum, originally called Self-Science, has been part of a Nueva education since its founding.
 This curriculum teaches the skills of self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
 All teachers receive SEL training, and there are also dedicated SEL classes taught by specialists.
-Upper school SEL classes, called "Science of Mind," also cover psychology and neuroscience.
+Upper school SEL classes (formerly called "Science of Mind") also cover psychology and neuroscience.
 The SEL curriculum was highlighted by Daniel Goleman in his book Emotional Intelligence.

 Nueva's Menuhin program, which teaches musical theory and practice to selected students in the first through eighth grades, was established by Sir Yehudi Menuhin and Helen Dowling.